 Information About Us

-Other related joint projects were the opening of a medical center and the construction of a bakery in the town of Sinjar / Šingal.
-Shingala Azad and the Diocesan Charity Brno have been cooperating with the Ministry of Foreign Affairs of the Czech Republic since 2018 on the implementation of humanitarian projects and the operation of already implemented projects.
-Among the projects co-financed by the Ministry of Foreign Affairs of the Czech Republic in 2018 is the expansion of the pediatric clinic in Sharfadeen with a general practitioner’s office and a gynecological department, including the operation of the entire clinic, in the total amount of CZK 1,999,097.00.
+Other subsequent projects were the construction and opening of a health center (very important for the city of Sinjar), as well as the construction of a bakery in the city of Sinjar.
+Since 2018, Shingala Azad and Diocesan Charity Brno have also been cooperating with the Ministry of Foreign Affairs of the Czech Republic on the implementation of humanitarian projects and the financial provision of the operation of already implemented projects.
+Among the projects that were co-financed by the Ministry of Foreign Affairs of the Czech Republic in 2018 is the expansion of the paediatric clinic in the village of Sharfadeen to include a general practitioner’s office and a gynaecology department, including ensuring the operation of the entire clinic in the total amount of CZK 1,999,097.00.

 This was followed by another jointly financed project implemented in 2019, which was the construction of a new clinic (health center) and bakery in the city of Sinjar in the amount of CZK 4,994,200, which was also co-financed by the Brno Diocesan Charity in the amount of CZK 500,000.00.
 In 2020, we ensured the provision of primary medical care to both the already built clinic in the city of Sinjar and the built clinic in the village of Sharfadeen.
 In the city of Sinjar, new specialized surgeries for gynaecology and dentistry were established and the availability of health care for local and displaced residents was ensured.
 On November 1, 2020, the health center in the city of Sinjar that was called Roj-Halat Primary Healthcare Center, was successfully handed over to Nineveh Health Directorate in Nineveh Governorate, which falls under the Ministry of Health of Iraq, headquartered in the city of Baghdad.